Beretta 92: 92F (92SB-F)

-The French military adopted a modified version of the 92F with a decocking-only lever as the PAMAS G1.
-These pistols have tellurium in the slide, making the steel brittle and as such only have a service life of approximately 6,000 rounds.

 92FS

 The 92FS has an enlarged hammer pin that fits into a groove on the underside of the slide.
-The main purpose is to stop the slide from flying off the frame to the rear if it cracks.
+The main purpose is to stop the slide from flying off the frame to the rear if it cracks, potentially injuring the user.

+The "S" in "92FS" signifies either "Scivolo" (meaning "slide") or "Sicurezza" (meaning "security" or "safety") in Italian, due to the design's improved and safer slide in case of a catastrophic failure.

 This was in response to reported defective slides during U.S. military testing.

+Beretta discovered in an investigation that the slides had passed high-pressure proof testing and magnetic particle inspection when they were made, and metallurgical analysis showed that they had indeed been made to the proper specification.

+In reality, the guns were cracking and being blown apart due to improperly made ammunition, which was far more powerful than NATO specifications.

+92FS Centurion

 The 92FS also came as a 92FS Centurion model which featured the shorter barrel and slide of the 92 Compact on a full-size 92FS frame.

 Design

+The Beretta 92 pistol evolved from earlier Beretta designs, most notably the M1923 and M1951.

+From the M1923 comes the open slide design, while the alloy frame and the hinged locking block, originally from Walther P38, were first used in the M1951.

+The grip angle and the front sight integrated with the slide were also common to earlier Beretta pistols.

+Operation

 The Beretta 92's open slide design ensures smooth feeding and ejection of ammunition and allows easy clearing of obstructions.

 The hard-chromed barrel bore reduces barrel wear and protects it from corrosion.
 The falling locking block design provides good accuracy and operability with suppressors due to the in-line travel of the barrel.

 This is in contrast to the complex travel of Browning designed barrels.
 The magazine release button is reversible with simple field tools.
 Reversing the magazine release makes left-handed operation much easier.

-Increasingly, it has become popular to reduce handgun weight and cost as well as increase corrosion resistance by using polymers.
-Starting around the year 2000, Beretta began replacing some parts with polymer and polymer coated metal.
-Polymer parts include the recoil spring guide rod (which is now also fluted), magazine floor plate, magazine follower and the mainspring cap/lanyard loop.
-Polymer coated metal parts include the left side safety lever, trigger, and magazine release button.